timeteam/timeteam.github.io/_posts/Non_fiction/2019-11-08-how-to-build-a-boat.md

 <img width="256" align="right" src="https://d28hgpri8am2if.cloudfront.net/book_images/onix/cvr9781471164781/how-to-build-a-boat-9781471164781_lg.jpg" alt="">

 Memoir of Jonathan Gornall's building of a 10 foot clinker dinghy for his daughter.
-Autobiographical elements include recounting of his 2 unsuccessful attempts to row across the North Atlantic, glimpses of a troubled childhood (unwanted son of a single alcoholic mother), and especially his new relationship and resulting three year old daughter on which he gratuitously projects himself  via "building a boat for his daughter".
+Autobiographical elements include recounting of his 2 unsuccessful attempts to row across the North Atlantic, glimpses of a troubled childhood (unwanted son of a single alcoholic mother), and especially his new relationship and resulting three year old daughter on which he gratuitously projects himself  via this "building a boat for his daughter" project.
 Who doesn't want one of course.

 Quite a nice little summary of clinker boatbuilding is interspersed with the personal memoir, as well as some interesting stuff about early history of clinker boatbuilding (principal pioneers being the Vikings).